 Our priority since the start of the year has been the expansion of our in-school adventure programmes across the country.
-Through these, we will reach young people from rural, urban and inner-city schools across the UK, including Edinburgh, Dundee, Glasgow and the Highlands.
-By July 2021, we will have worked with 13,100 young people through either an adventure day or in-school adventure programme - nearly 4,000 of whom are from Scotland.
+Through these, we will reach young people from rural, urban and inner-city schools in areas such as London, Birmingham, Bradford, Manchester, Liverpool, Edinburgh, Dundee and Glasgow.
+By July 2021, we will have worked with 13,100 young people through either an adventure day or in-school adventure programme.

-YOUNG PEOPLE IN SCOTLAND WILL TAKE PART IN A NON-RESIDENTIAL ADVENTURE PROGRAMME
+YOUNG PEOPLE WILL TAKE PART IN A NON-RESIDENTIAL ADVENTURE PROGRAMME